SolemmaLLC/ClimateStudioDocs/README.md

 (3) When you are done editing go to the root folder ClimateStudioDocs\ and type "make html" This process will start building the html pages which will be stored under ClimateStudioDocs\_build\html.

-(4) Copy the resulting html pages to the Solemma web site under https://solemma.com/Docs/ClimateStudio/
+(4) Copy the resulting html pages to the ClimateStudioDocs web site under https://www.climatestudiodocs.com